Mist is a

 The speed of light is

-The speed of light in a vacuum is 186,282 miles per second (299,792 kilometers per second), and in theory nothing can travel faster than light.
+The speed of light in a vacuum is 186,282 miles per second (299,792 meters per second), and in theory, nothing can travel faster than light.

 The light from the sun reaches the earth in

 Sunlight travels at the speed of light.
 Photons emitted from the surface of the Sun need to travel across the vacuum of space to reach our eyes.
 The short answer is that it takes sunlight an average of 8 minutes and 20 seconds to travel from the Sun to the Earth.